 Who doesn’t love the gorgeous weather we are having right now?
 The long evenings?
 The joy of exploring all the beauty within our 5km radius?
-Who has discovered streets they didn’t know existed, noticed unusual coloured birds, heard leaves and branches rustling, the sounds of children playing, realised that the tops of some buildings host some truly spectacular stonework?
+Who has discovered streets they didn’t know existed, noticed unusual coloured birds, heard leaves and branches rustling, the sounds of children playing, realized that the tops of some buildings host some truly spectacular stonework?

 Time in this new restricted world of ours can be bleak but there is no denying that it has afforded us ample opportunity to appreciate the beauty that has been right in front of us but perhaps were simply too busy to notice.
 Our summer plans may be shattered but now has never been a better time to become acquainted with the amazing array of outstanding offerings here in good old Ireland.